Stiofain-MacMathuna/glance-member-management/README.md

 *(Login: `cern` / `cms123`)*

 ## Overview
-GLANCE is a full-stack incubator dashboard designed to streamline personnel and analysis management for the **CMS Experiment at CERN**.
+This is a technical demonstration of the CERN glance system.
+It is a full-stack solution dashboard designed to streamline personnel and analysis management for the **CMS Experiment at CERN**.

 It solves the administrative challenge of tracking over **5,000+ members**, their M&O (Maintenance & Operations) qualifications, shift duties, and the lifecycle of scientific papers from "Draft" to "Published."